Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Experimental Study

 \section{Experimental Study}

-In this section, we first evaluate the algorithms proposed in Section~\ref{sec:algos} in terms of runtime performance in different classification problems from related work~\shortcite{Ignatiev22}.
-We then take a closer look at the characteristics of explanations computed during our performance measurements.
-In particular, we investigate how many minimal and minimum explanations there are for a given model and prediction, and how many of the variables in the model are present in a a given explanations.
+In this section, we first evaluate the algorithms proposed in Section~\ref{sec:algos} in terms of runtime performance in different classification problems from related work\cite{Ignatiev22} (Section~\ref{sec:perf}).
+We then take a closer look at the characteristics of explanations computed during our performance measurements (Section~\ref{sec:characteristics}).
+In particular, we investigate how many minimal and minimum explanations there are for a given model and prediction, and how many of the variables in the model are present in a given explanations.
+Finally, we revisit our running example and provide concrete examples on how explanations can look like for Android malware classifications (Section~\ref{sec:concrete-example}).